 A hot new model at the Australian Indigenous Fashion Week

-By Myles Russell Cook, Swinburne University of Technology
+- Analysis for The Conversation by Myles Russell Cook, Swinburne University of Technology

 It’s not difficult to find reference to Indigenous ethnographic designs in contemporary Australia.
 Motifs from Adelaide’s Balarinji Design Studios coat Qantas' Boeing fleet and elders wore Victorian possum skin cloaks at the 2006 Commonwealth Games opening ceremony in Melbourne.